Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 I would personally do this instead of getting each item individually:

-Buy a kit like this one or this basic one will get you most of the hardware AND some beads you need to make a variety of jewelry.
 Pair a kit like that or choose a similar one from this selection on Amazon then also grab some beads from this list that you like to go with it.

 A kit + separate set of beads will probably be all you need to make earrings, bracelets, or necklaces unless you want to do something fancy.